 If you are a U of M student taking an online credit course from a different U of M campus:

 - Fill out a copy of the multi-institutional form, and have it processed by your home campus.
-You will need to consult with your college adviser and financial aid office to complete the application.
+You will need to consult with your college advisor and financial aid office to complete the application.
 If you are planning to take online courses from more than one U of M campus you will need to fill out a separate form for each campus.